1961 Turkish general election

 General elections were held in Turkey on 15 October 1961.
+The Republican People's Party (CHP) emerged as the largest party, winning 173 of the 450 seats.
+It was the first time the CHP had won the most seats after the transition to a multi-party system, and the first time no party won a majority of seats.
+Voter turnout was 81%.

+Electoral system

 The electoral system used was party-list proportional representation with the D'Hondt method in 67 electoral districts.
 In order to receive seats in a district, parties needed to win a Hare quota in that district.
-The Republican People's Party (CHP) emerged as the largest party, winning 173 of the 450 seats.
-It was the first time the CHP had won the most seats since the 1946 elections.
-Voter turnout was 81.4%.